xorwow/ansible-vars/README.md

 *Manage vaults and variable files for Ansible.*

+## TL;DR

+Replaces the `ansible-vault` command with `ansible-vars`, which supports encrypting individual variables, not just entire files.
+Also provides a CLI and Python interface for querying and modifying Ansible variable files and vaults.

 ## Introduction

 This project was motivated by a need to have Ansible vaults readable to humans and external programs like `grep` without a manual decryption step, while keeping secret values in these vaults secure from prying eyes.
 Ansible actually supports keeping vaults plain-text and only encrypting individual string variables, but this feature is not widely known or used and editing such files is not supported by the `ansible-vault` tool.

-`ansible-vars` allows you to do the same things `ansible-vault` does (and more!), but not just for fully encrypted vaults, but also plain variable files and vaults with hybrid encryption (encrypted variables and/or full encryption).
+`ansible-vars` allows you to do the same things `ansible-vault` does (and more!), but not just for fully encrypted vaults, but also plain variable files and vaults with hybrid encryption (individually (un)encrypted variables).
 This is significantly more complex, as `ansible-vault` can be agnostic to the contents of the file it en-/decrypts, while hybrid encryption requires full round-trip parsing of a vault's Jinja2 YAML code.

 The main features are:
 - Create and edit vaults and variable files with hybrid encryption support.